nocompanyco/mitm_notes/Installer.md

 Status: able to build windows installer on linux, linux installer on linux. have no tested root perms nor osx. for some reason installed windows app opens twice upon attempting to open once.
+Todo: check root installer.nsh for windows.
+Check how other packet capture apps on osx work and test on osx

 Installer
 - [x] Linux/OSX Test electron installer